 Korea's growth performance depends on measures to mitigate the fall in labour inputs due to demographic trends and to increase productivity.
-After an overview of Korea's longterm growth prospects, the following sections discuss labour market and tax policies to promote labour force participation.
-The chapter then analyses education reforms that would support productivity growth, before discussing the service sector, where the potential for productivity gains is large.
-Policy recommendations are summarised in Box 1.2 at the end of the chapter.
-While economic growth is a priority, it is essential to ensure that it is environmentally sustainable by promoting green growth (Chapter 2) and inclusive so as to reduce income inequality and poverty (Chapter 3).
+After an overview of Korea's long-term growth prospects, the following sections discuss labour market and tax policies to promote labour force participation.
+The paper then analyses education reforms that would support productivity growth, before discussing the service sector, where the potential for productivity gains is large.
+Policy recommendations are summarised in Box 2 at the end of the paper.
+While economic growth is a priority, it is essential to